- Roger Miller

 Roger Miller, for instance, recorded Kristofferson’s “Me and Bobby McGee,” gaining a #12 country hit in 1969.
 The following year, Ray Price took Kristofferson’s “For the Good Times” to the top of the country charts and crossed over to the pop charts, peaking at #11.
 Also in 1970, Bobby Bare cracked the country Top Ten with Kristofferson’s “Come Sundown.”

-Nineteen seventy-one proved even more successful for Kristofferson.
+The year 1971 proved even more successful for Kristofferson.
 Sammi Smith’s rendition of his “Help Me Make It Through the Night,” in which the narrator openly encourages a one-night stand, topped the charts that year, winning Kristofferson a Grammy for Best Country Song.
-Additionally, Smith’s recording won a Grammy for Best Country Vocal Performance, Female, and a CMA Award for Single of the Year.
+Additionally, Smith’s recording won a Grammy for Best Country Vocal Performance, Female, and a CMA for Single of the Year.
 Also in 1971, a recording of “Me and Bobby McGee” by rock star Janis Joplin became a #1 pop hit.

 Inspired by Kristofferson’s literary, sensual approach, other writers followed in his footsteps.
-Guy Clark, renowned for songs including “L. A. Freeway” and “Desperadoes Waiting for a Train,” had this to say about his 1971 move from Los Angeles to Nashville: “Hearing Kristofferson’s ‘Me and Bobby McGee’ on the radio and knowing it came out of Nashville made Nashville seem a lot more accessible to me.”
+“Hearing Kristofferson’s ‘Me and Bobby McGee’ on the radio and knowing it came out of Nashville made Nashville seem a lot more accessible to me,” said Guy Clark, renowned for songs including “L. A. Freeway” and “Desperadoes Waiting for a Train” about his own 1971 move from Los Angeles to Nashville.

 As the decade progressed, Kristofferson continued to find the mark with songs such as “Please Don’t Tell Me How the Story Ends,” a #1 hit for Ronnie Milsap in 1974.
 Moreover, Kristofferson began to make his own hit recordings of his original material for Fred Foster’s Monument Records, including the #29 pop record “Loving Her Was Easier (Than Anything I’ll Ever Do Again)” and the gospel-influenced “Why Me,” a crossover hit of 1973 that was Kristofferson’s only country chart-topper as a recording artist.